 The trip I went on was not just my school; there were three other colleges there as well.
 All these people I wouldn't have met otherwise I got to know on this trip, many of whom I still talk to to this day.
 It's crazy how something like this can bond people, but it was definitely an experience I will never forget.

-I know now that I am definitely doing another service trip.
 The trip I went on was very welcoming, and was an experience I really needed to have.
 It wasn't easy work by any means, but it was 100% worth it.